nakamotohideyoshi/draftboard-web/README.md

 ### Setup

 In the project root, install all global dependiencies.

     $ npm run install_global_modules

 Install local prject dependencies.
+Note that you have to explicitly associate python 2.7 due to gyp, used by node-sass.

-    $ npm install
+    $ npm install --python=PATH_TO_PYTHON2.7

 ### Building

 Install and activate the node version the project uses (dictated by the .nvrmc file)

     $ nvm install
     $ nvm use

+NOTE: If nvm install fails due to a print statement error, then it's a python3/python2 issue.
+Try running `nvm install` outside the virtualenv where python 2.7 is the default.

 In the package.json file, you'll see our npm tasks under the "scripts" key.
 These are what we'll use to run Webpack's devserver, test, and build the app.